adolan527/daedalus/README.md

 ## Resources
 The resources folder that the program generates contains many of the assets that the program uses.
 Although not necessary they make it look much nicer.
+**For the best experience, copy this repository's resources folder in place of your own**

 ### Fonts
 In the fonts folder, a **main** and **title** file can be placed to affect the fonts in those locations.
 On this repository, you can find the ones I used.